 For more information on OMEA or legislative services, please contact Michael Beirne, vice president of external affairs, at 614.540.1111 or email@example.com.

-Parallel to legislative efforts, the AMP staff and counsel also closely follow regulatory actions that could have an effect on municipal electric systems.
-At the state, regional and federal level, AMP works closely with regulatory agencies that include the Environmental Protection Agency, Federal Energy Regulatory Commission, state public utility commissions, regional transmission organizations, electric reliability councils, and energy efficiency alliances.
+Parallel to legislative efforts, AMP closely follows regulatory actions that could have an effect on municipal electric systems.
+At the state, regional and federal level, AMP works closely with regulatory agencies that include the Environmental Protection Agency, Federal Energy Regulatory Commission, state public utility commissions, regional transmission organizations, electric reliability councils and energy efficiency alliances.